srhnsn/securefilearchiver/README.md

 # To do

-1. Empty directories should be archived.
+1. Index status viewer.
-1. Modification times of directories should be archived.
+1. Old snapshots should be pruned at some point.
 1. Tests.
-1. Old snapshots should be pruned at some point.
 1. A way to determine good chunk sizes should be found.
 Current threshold is fixed at 1 MiB.
 1. Actual Linux support.